 Take a person who’s considering a new career.
-If they’re the type who has never finished anything they’ve started, has had several failed careers, didn’t do well in school, dropped out, or has low self-esteem, they’re unlikely to get fired up enough to get past the first step.
+If they’re the type who has never finished anything they’ve started, has had several failed careers, didn’t do well in school, dropped out, or has a low self-esteem, they’re unlikely to get fired up enough to get past the first step.
 Sure, they might initially feel some excitement.
-But when they encounter that first hurdle, they’ll look back at their poor track record and conclude that this will also fail.
+But when they encounter that first hurdle, they’ll look back at their poor track record and conclude that this will probably also fail.

 Try as you might, you’ll have a tough time convincing them that negativity is at the root of their problem.
 As far as they’re concerned, the only points of reference they have are their past experiences.
 This is why they feel that their prediction of failure is valid and realistic.

 If there’s one thing they’re missing, it’s that they don’t have to keep doing the same things that led to their past failures.
 Remember that each day you’re alive can be a new start!
 You CAN learn from your mistakes, build new habits and BECOME the type of person who can accomplish your goals.
 There is NO valid reason why you can’t, but there are plenty of excuses for not trying.

 Tips for Developing a More Positive Attitude